DaniiNyan/sales-analyzer/README.md

 #### Description
-Build a data analyzer system which produces a report based on imported batches of files with data from sales.
-There are 3 data types inside imported files.
-It's possible to distinguish them by the ID from the first column of each line.
+Build a data analyzer system which produces a report based on imported batches of files with sales data.
+There are 3 data types inside the imported files.
+It's possible to distinguish them by the first column's ID of each line.
-The delimiter "ç" is responsible for separate each column.
+The letter "ç" must separate a column from another.

 #### Data Example